Add Capital Gains Manually

 • Related Articles

-• Add Capital Gains on Foreign Securities and Real Estate
+• Add Capital Gains (Crypto) Manually

 • Import Capital Gains using Investment Apps